What Is the Most Expensive Gemstone in the World?

-The untreated Burmese ruby in pigeon blood colour is consistently the most expensive stone per carat.
+The untreated Burmese ruby, in "pigeon blood" colour, is consistently the most expensive stone per carat.
 Its absolute rarity and natural fluorescence make it the holy grail of collectors.

-An exceptional Kashmir sapphire can exceed 100,000 € per carat.
-Its singular velvety blue colour, impossible to replicate through any treatment, makes it one of the most sought-after stones in fine jewellery.
+An exceptional Kashmir sapphire can exceed €100,000 per carat.
+Its unique velvety blue colour, impossible to replicate through any treatment, makes it one of the most sought-after stones in haute joaillerie.

 These prices reflect market values for exceptional stones.
-A very fine engagement ring starts from 2,000 € for an emerald or a sapphire, and from 3,000 € for a ruby or a diamond.
+A engagement ring of very fine quality is attainable from €2,000 for an emerald or sapphire, and from €3,000 for a ruby or diamond.
 Exceptional quality is rare — beautiful quality is within reach.

-| Diamond type | Colour | Indicative price / carat | Rarity |
+| Type of diamond | Colour | Guide price / carat | Rarity |

 |---|---|---|---|